De-Panther/unity-webxr-export/docs/customization/disabling-telemetry.md

 });
 ```

-By default, collecting number of visits, error logs and some performance measurements is enabled by setting the proper options (`analytics`, `errorLogging` and `performance` respectively) to `true`.
+By default, each, number of visits, error logs and some performance measurements are enabled by setting the proper option (`analytics`, `errorLogging` and `performance` respectively) to `true`.

-To prevent the template from sending such information, set the corresponding options to `false`:
+To prevent the template from sending such information, set the appropiate options to `false`:

 ```js
 MozillaResearch.telemetry.start({